 There’s nothing to worry about.

-- Some: Refers to an unspecified quantity or number.
+1. Some: “Some” pertains to an unspecified amount or number.

 Can I have some water, please?